How To Commission a Painting

 40 x 30 inch (1010 x 769mm) £850

-Each additional pet or animal ( i.e., more than one pet or animal in your painting ) + £75 per pet/figure.
+*Each additional pet/animal (i.e., more than one pet or animal in your painting) + £75 per pet/animal.

 Step 3) The Mock-up

-Once you've sent through your photographs and we've established what kind of painting you require, it's possible to make a nice composition from different photographs using Photoshop.
-I can alter and move various elements around in your images until you're happy with a composition, before I begin your painting.
-This process generally applies to pet portraits and wildlife commissions, however I can change elements in landscape photographs too, to make your composition exactly how you'd like it.
+Once you've sent through your photographs and we've established what kind of composition you'd like, if any adjustment is needed to your images I can alter the composition digitaly using Photoshop.
+Sometimes it helps to move various elements around in your images to make a more pleasing composition before begining your painting.
+This process generally applies to pet portraits and wildlife commissions more than landscapes, but I can also change elements in landscape photographs if needed.
+In this way we can get your composition exactly how you'd like it before I start painting.

 Step 4) Place A Deposit